UK & European Tours, Vacations, Travel Packages & Experiences

 Or perhaps a luxury train journey is appealing such as on the historic Orient Express from Venice to Istanbul or the iconic Royal Scotsman.
 Or you might prefer something really different like the Trans-Siberian Railroad from Moscow to Asia.

 A UK vacation may well start in one of the world’s greatest cities, London but also consider other major destinations such as Royal Edinburgh or Georgian Glasgow.
-The variety of different regions in the UK can be overwhelming – the Lake District, Devon and Cornwall, the Highlands of Scotland, Oxford and Cambridge, Stratford upon Avon, the Cathedral cities of Canterbury and York are all special yet different.
+The variety of different regions in the UK can be overwhelming – the Lake District, Devon and Cornwall, the Highlands of Scotland, Oxford and Cambridge, Stratford upon Avon, and the Cathedral cities of Canterbury and York are all special yet different.

 Across the sea, Ireland, with its green countryside offers very friendly people, romantic castles, awe-inspiring scenery such as the Ring of Kerry, the Cliffs of Mohair and the Dingle, authentic music and traditional pubs and distilleries.
 A visit to the fair city of Dublin is a must.

-France with its Gallic flair, offers a long list of reasons to travel there.
+France with its Gallic flair offers a long list of reasons to travel there.
 You can start in the “City of Lights”, Paris with its wonderful art galleries and museums.
-Then, your visit can extend to one or more of the many wine regions such as Burgundy or Bordeaux, the Loire Valley with its magnificent chateaux, the Normandy Battlefields, the French Alps for skiing and the attractive beaches on the French Riviera.
+Then, your visit can extend to one or more of the many wine regions such as Burgundy or Bordeaux, the Loire Valley with its magnificent chateaux, the Normandy Battlefields, and the French Alps for skiing and the attractive beaches on the French Riviera.
 That just scratches the surface.
 And let’s not forget the mouthwatering cuisine and the chic fashion.

 Italy is a destination that has just about everything.
 This includes romantic and historical cities with an abundance of cultural attractions such as Rome with the Vatican, Florence, the art centre of the world and Venice with its canals and bridges.